GitHub

 The rest of the work will be done inside app.js.
 We will start by creating a database to enter your todos.
 To create a database simply instantiate a new PouchDB object with the name of the database:

-// EDITING STARTS HERE (you dont need to edit anything above this line)
+// EDITING STARTS HERE (you don't need to edit anything above this line)

-var db = new PouchDB('todos');
+const db = new PouchDB('todos');

-var remoteCouch = false;
+const remoteCouch = false;

 You don't need to create a schema for the database.
 After giving it a name, you can immediately start writing objects to it.